-Under U.S. securities laws, directors, executive officers, and persons holding more than 10 percent of our common stock must report their initial ownership of the common stock and any changes in that ownership in reports that must be filed with the SEC.
+Under U.S. securities laws, directors, executive officers, and persons holding more than 10 percent of our common stock must report their initial ownership of the common stock and any changes in that ownership in reports that must be filled with the SEC.
 Copies of these reports also must be furnished to us.
 The SEC has designated specific deadlines for these reports, and we must identify in this proxy statement those persons who did not file these reports when due.

-Based solely on an examination of these reports and on written representations provided to us, all directors, executive officers, and 10 percent owners timely filed all reports regarding transactions in our securities required to be filed for 2014 by Section 16(a) under the Exchange Act.
+Based solely on an examination of these reports and on written representations provided to us, all directors, executive officers, and 10 percent owners timely filed all reports regarding transactions in our securities required to be filed for 2016 by Section 16(a) under the Exchange Act, except for one Form 4 for Paul Hastings filed on February 22, 2016 related to the exercise and sale of stock options.